1967–68 Aston Villa F.C. season

-The 1967–68 English football season was Aston Villa's 68th season in the Football League, this season playing in the Football League Second Division after relegation.
+The 1967–68 English football season was Aston Villa's 69th season in the Football League, this season playing in the Football League Second Division following relegation the previous season.
 Villa had been in decline for several years; the club had an ageing five-man board "who had failed to adapt to the new football reality".

-The club had neither developed a scouting network nor an effective coaching structure.
+The former player-manager of promotion winning Mansfield Town, 38-year-old Tommy Cummings was appointed Aston Villa manager in the summer of 1967 reportedly on a three-year contract at £5,000 per year.
+His predecessor, Dick Taylor's heavy investment in new players had failed disastrously plunging the club into deep financial trouble.
+Taylor, chief scout Jimmy Easson and second team coach Johnny Dixon were sacked not long after the club had been relegated.
+Cummings failed to rebuild the scouting network nor an effective coaching structure.
 The fans' calls for the board to resign became more and more pronounced when Villa finished 16th.

-38 year old Tommy Cummings was appointed Aston Villa manager in the summer of 1967, reportedly on a three-year contract at £5,000 per year.

 Brian Godfrey (143) was transferred, with Brian Greenhalgh (40), from Preston North End in September 1967.
 Godfrey scored on his Villa debut, and he and Greenhalgh scored 18 goals between them in their first 17 games in Villa colours.
 Other debuts included Fred Turnbull (161), John Dunn (101), Tommy Mitchinson (49), John Inglis (3), and Dick Edwards.

 In the Second City derby Villa lost both matches.